MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/purchase-webapps.md

 1. Submit your web app to AppSource and pass the validation.
 2. Publish your purchasable web app.

-3. Users can purchase the web app subscription directly from the Teams App Store after the app is authenticated and published on AppSource.
+After the app is validated and published on AppSource, users can purchase the web app subscription directly from the Teams App Store.

 ## Submit the web app to AppSource